catseye/tideay/README.markdown

 ### display ###

 *   Smaller font.
-*   Notebook's tab pane (on the left) has a fixed with.
+*   Notebook's tab pane (on the left) has a fixed width.
 Long filenames will not expand it and ruin the 80-column width of the editor pane.
 *   Height of each label in the tab pane is smaller.
 *   Only the basename (not the directory name) of the file is displayed in